Cerebral shunt: Over drainage

-Over drainage occurs when a shunt has not been adequately designed for the particular patient.
-Overdrainage can lead to a number of different complications some of which are highlighted below.
+Over drainage occurs when a shunt has not been adequately designed for the particular person.

-Usually one of two types of overdrainage can occur.
-First, when the CSF drains too rapidly, a condition known as extra-axial fluid collection can occur.
+First, when the CSF drains too rapidly, extra-axial fluid collection can occur.
 In this condition the brain collapses on itself resulting in the collection of CSF or blood around the brain.
 This can cause severe brain damage by compressing the brain, and a subdural hematoma may develop.
 Extra-axial fluid collection can be treated in three different ways depending on the severity of the condition.
 Usually the shunt will be replaced or reprogrammed to release less CSF, and the fluid that has collected around the brain will be drained.
-The second condition, known as slit ventricle syndrome, occurs when CSF overdrains slowly over several years.
-More information on slit ventricle syndrome appears below.

 Chiari I malformation

-Recent studies have shown that over drainage of CSF due to shunting can lead to acquired Chiari I malformation.
+Studies have shown that over drainage of CSF due to shunting can lead to acquired Chiari I malformation.
 It was previously thought that Chiari I Malformation was a result of a congenital defect but new studies have shown that overdrainage of Cysto-peritoneal shunts used to treat arachnoid cysts can lead to the development of posterior fossa overcrowding and tonsillar herniation, the latter of which is the classic definition of Chiari Malformation I. Common symptoms include major headaches, hearing loss, fatigue, muscle weakness and loss of cerebellum function.